Turning light covers and upcycling them into a glass globe Christmas tree.

-If you can’t find free globes, they are plentiful at your local ReStore for around $1-$3 (fancy/heavy/vintage ones can be on the high side) each.
+If you can’t find free globes/light covers, they are plentiful at your local ReStore for around $1-$3 (fancy/heavy/vintage ones can be on the high side) each.

-After playing around with sizes and shapes, five were purchased and then stacked from largest to smallest.
+- After playing around with sizes and shapes, five globes were purchased and then stacked from largest to smallest.

-The star was found at our local Goodwill.
-It had a clip so it was attached to a chop stick of course!
+- The star was found at our local Goodwill.
+The star had a clip so it was attached to a chopstick of course!

 Easy, huh?
-Just takes a little imagination and not much else really!
+With just takes a little imagination and not much else really!

-Here are some other Christmas ideas we think you will enjoy:
+Here are a few more holiday posts we think you will enjoy: